 Overall, this can lead to a project that has less impact.
 Weaker applications tend to have low publication productivity, lack of clarity around roles and how the team will work together.

-Creating a strong team is especially important in PhD Studentship and Fellowship applications where the Funding Board need to be convinced that the applicants will be well supported throughout their project.
+Creating a strong team is especially important in PhD Studentship and Fellowship applications where the Grant Advisory Board need to be convinced that the applicants will be well supported throughout their project.

 To strengthen this part of your application, check all of your co-applicants' CVs are fully completed.
 The application should provide plenty of details of everyone’s roles and contribution, including their experience of working in the field of dementia research.